matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

 }
 ```

-- The resource variable is out of scope in the catch and finally blocks
+- The resource variable is out of scope in the catch and finally blocks.
-- The resource cleanup will happen before the statement tries to match the catch block
+- The resource cleanup will happen before the statement tries to match the catch block.
-- If the automatic resource cleanup threw an exception, then that could be caught in one of the catch blocks
+- If the automatic resource cleanup threw an exception, then that could be caught in one of the catch blocks.

 ### Managing multiple resources